Learning from Comparisons and Choices: Learning MNL Model from Pairwise Comparisons under Graph Sampling

 \end{itemize}

 First in sub-figures \ref{fig:graph_errVn_iid}, \ref{fig:graph_errLVn_iid}, we plot RMSE and L-RMSE errors for different graphs using randomly generated $\Theta^*_{ij}$.
 We see that L-RMSE curves for different graphs are the same (and slopes in log-scale are as expected approaches $-1/2$ with more samples).
 Further, we do not see any significant difference w.r.t the graph topology even when error is measured in Frobenius norm.
+The reason is that since $\Theta^*_{ij}$'s are generated i.i.d., the empirical distributions of any large sub-group of items would be similar.
+Thus, the means of the two cliques of the barbell graph or the means of the items on the two far ends of the line graph are similar.
+Thus although barbell and line graphs have small spectral gap (high mixing-time), its effect is minimized because these sub-groups can individually be solved without having them to mix since the empirical distributions of the $\Theta^*_{ij}$ in the two sub-groups are similar.

-The reason is that the randomness in $\Theta$ cancels out the effect of spectral gap.
-To illustrate the role of the topology of the graph, we choose specific $\Theta^*$ with respect to the topology of the graph as guided by our analysis on the lower bound (Theorem \ref{thm:graph_lb}) in sub-figures \ref{fig:graph_errVn_barbell}, \ref{fig:graph_errLVn_barbell}.
+To illustrate the role of the topology of the graph, we choose specific $\Theta^*$ which depends on the topology of the graph as guided by our analysis on the lower bound (Theorem \ref{thm:graph_lb}) in sub-figures \ref{fig:graph_errVn_barbell}, \ref{fig:graph_errLVn_barbell}.
 The items are divided into two sets (corresponding to each side of barbell graph), such that corresponding $\Theta^*_{ij}$ are i.i.d. inside a set but have similar but shifted means across the sets.
 We call this type of preference data as \textit{barbell biased}.
 As expected from theoretical analyses, $L$-RMSE behave similar to the i.i.d. case.
 However, we see the Frobenius norm error significantly worse in the case of line and barbell shaped graphs, as expected from the Frobenius error bound.
 In sub-figures \ref{fig:graph_errVn_line}, \ref{fig:graph_errLVn_line}, we simulate \textit{line biased} preference data $\Theta^*$.
 Items are ordered (in the order of the line graph), such that $\Theta^*_{ij}$'s have similar distributions but their means get shifted in an arithmetic progression as you go down the ordering.
 Again, Frobenius norm error is significantly larger for line and barbell graphs as spectral gaps are small.

-\subsubsection{The gain in inference over multiple groups of items}
+\subsubsection{The Gain in Inference over Multiple Groups of Items}